ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    _Ticket 53_

    rua:  Addresses to which aggregate feedback is to be sent (comma-
       separated plain-text list of DMARC URIs; OPTIONAL).
-The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+      [DMARC-Aggregate-Reporting] discusses considerations that apply
+      when the domain name of a URI differs from that of the domain advertising the policy.
          See Section 11.5 for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
 The aggregate feedback report format is described in the DMARC reporting documents.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 19]

-Internet-Draft                  DMARCbis                      April 2021

    ruf:  Addresses to which message-specific failure information is to
       be reported (comma-separated plain-text list of DMARC URIs;
       OPTIONAL).
-If present, the Domain Owner is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
+If present, the Domain Owner or PSO is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
 The format of the message to be generated MUST follow the format specified for the "rf" tag.
-The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+[DMARC-Failure-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate failure reports.
 See Section 11.5 for additional considerations.

+   _Tickets 85 and 108_

-   sp:  Requested Mail Receiver policy for all subdomains (plain-text;
+   sp:  Domain Owner Assessment Policy for all subdomains (plain-text;
       OPTIONAL).
-Indicates the policy to be enacted by the Receiver at the request of the Domain Owner.
+Indicates the severity of concern the Domain Owner or PSO has for mail using an existing subdomain of the domain queried but not passing DMARC validation.
 It applies only to subdomains of the domain queried and not to the domain itself.
 Its syntax is identical to that of the "p" tag defined above.
+If both the "sp"

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 22]

+Internet-Draft                  DMARCbis                      April 2021

-If absent, the policy specified by the "p" tag MUST be applied for subdomains.
-      Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in Section 6.6.3.
+      tag is absent and the "np" tag is either absent or not applicable, the policy specified by the "p" tag MUST be applied for subdomains.
+Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in Section 6.7.3.

    v:  Version (plain-text; REQUIRED).
 Identifies the record retrieved
       as a DMARC record.
 It MUST have the value of "DMARC1".
 The value